kowalski-dawid/eurorack_synthesizers_for_dummies/0-introduction-index/0-1-faq.md

 3.1.1. **Creative Flexibility**

-**Limitless Sound Design**: Eurorack systems offer unparalleled flexibility in crafting unique sounds, enabling users to explore new sonic territories.Customizable Setup: Users can build and expand their systems according to their specific needs, resulting in a highly personalized instrument.
+**Limitless Sound Design**: Eurorack systems offer unparalleled flexibility in crafting unique sounds, enabling users to explore new sonic territories.

+**Customizable Setup**: Users can build and expand their systems according to their specific needs, resulting in a highly personalized instrument.

 3.1.2. **Hands-On Experience**

-**Tactile Control:** The physical interaction with knobs, sliders, and patch cables provides a deeply immersive and intuitive experience.Real-Time Tweaking: Immediate feedback from patching and adjusting parameters enhances creativity and improvisation.
+**Tactile Control:** The physical interaction with knobs, sliders, and patch cables provides a deeply immersive and intuitive experience.

+**Real-Time Tweaking**: Immediate feedback from patching and adjusting parameters enhances creativity and improvisation.

 3.1.3. **Sound Quality**

-**Superior Sound:** Many Eurorack modules are analog, offering rich, warm, and dynamic sound qualities that are highly prized in music production.Unique Textures: The ability to create distinctive and often unrepeatable sounds adds character and depth to music.
+**Superior Sound:** Many Eurorack modules are analog, offering rich, warm, and dynamic sound qualities that are highly prized in music production. (o tym już było wyżej -> 1.3. **Sound Quality and Character**)

+**Unique Textures**: The ability to create distinctive and often unrepeatable sounds adds character and depth to music (i o tym też).

 3.1.4. **Educational Value**